ephraimduncan/how-to-nextjs/README.md

 If you've been paying attention to the web development world, you've probably heard a lot about Next.js.
 Today I'm going to tell you all I know about Next.js,probably not all of them but something to base your journey into Next.js on.

-Next.js is an opinionated open-source web development framework built on top of Node.js enabling React based web applications functionalities such as server-side rendering and generating static websites.
-React is a JavaScript library that is traditionally used to build web applications rendered in the client's browser with JavaScript.
+Next.js is an opinionated open-source web development framework built on top of Node.js that enables server-side rendering and the generation of static websites in React-based web applications.
+React is a JavaScript library used to create web applications that are rendered in the client's browser using JavaScript.

-Created by Vercel, Next.js is capable of creating applications that run both on the client and the server.
-The framework allows you to build scalable, performant React code and comes with a zero-config approach.
-Next.js comes out of the box with a lot of opinionated features which include:
+Next.js was created by Vercel and allows you to create client-side and server-side applications.
+The framework has a zero-config approach and allows you to write scalable, performant React applications.
+Next.js provides with a variety of opinionated features out of the box, including:

 - Routing using Next's built-in router making use of React Hooks.
 - Image Optimization using Next's `Image` component built upon html `img` tags.